Research

 Abstract

-The geometry of life as manifested in the phyllotaxis plant has been the inspirational force behind the design of the Eco-Tower in Barcelona.
+The geometry of life, as manifested in the phyllotaxis plant, has been the inspirational force behind the design of the Eco-Tower in Barcelona.

 Phyllotaxis is the arrangement of leaves on a plant stem in relation to one another.
 One kind of arrangement is the spiral phyllotaxis which depends on the Fibonacci number and the golden ratio.
-Successive leaves in spiral phyllotaxis grow at 137.5' angle - also known as the golden angle.
+Successive leaves in spiral phyllotaxis grow at a 137.5' angle - also known as the golden angle.
 This kind of arrangement allows for maximum light exposure.
 This principle was adopted to guide the iterative process that places the terraces on a vertical axis.
 The mathematical formula of the phyllotaxis used Barcelona weather data to maximise sun exposure on each terrace for a greener plantation throughout the year.

 For more >